lanavasilieva/Syberry-Academy-Test-Task-For-Developers/intervals.md

 - If there is no third element in an array, the building order is ascending by default.
 - The function should return a string containing a note name.
 - Only the following note names are allowed in a return string: <br>
-C C# Db D D# Eb E F F# Gb G G# Ab A A# Bb B
+Cb C C# Db D D# Eb E F F# Gb G G# Ab A A# Bb B B#
-- If there are more or fewer elements in the array, an exception should be thrown: "Illegal number of elements in input array"
+- If there are more or fewer elements in the input array, an exception should be thrown: "Illegal number of elements in input array"

 Convention: ['a', 'b'] here means an array of strings
 <br>